votehoven/gitbook/faq/delegation-locking.md

 A. No. After the incentives are claimable, they are yours to claim whenever, you can wait for rewards to stack in order to pay less gas when claiming.

-Q. **What extra incentives am I eligible for when locking my BEETS?**

-A.

-1. Extra incentives from VoteHoven - These incentives are rewarded to fBEETS holders who delegate to VoteHoven or vote for a pool on snapshot manually to receive their chosen incentive.
-These rewards are claimable from the VoteHoven site.
-Please see this [guide](../explainers/quickstart-guide.md) to get started.
-2. Extra incentives from bribe.crv.finance - These incentives are shared between all fBEETS holders equally, and it doesn't depend on your vote/delegation.
-These rewards are claimable from the Beethoven-X site.